Skip to main content

 What are Disbursement Entries?

-The items factoring into the total amount disbursed from the Payrix portal.
+The items factoring into the total amount disbursed from the Payrix Pro portal.
 These entries form the Disbursement Statement which outlines all associated debits and credits of your account.
 Such examples of entries include revenue from Captures and eCheck Sales, as well fees incurred such as Interchange.

 What are Statement Entries?